Children in Nature

 GBCAN is guided by the following organizations:

-Chesapeake Center for Youth Development, Carrie Murray Nature Center, Cylburn Arboretum, Friends of Herring Run Parks, MD Chapter American Academy of Pediatrics, Natural History Society of Maryland, Nature Art in the Park, Parks & People Foundation, UMD Extension/Baltimore County 4-H, Baltimore City Recreation and Parks
+Baltimore City Recreation and Parks, Baltimore City Office of Sustainability, Baltimore Green Maps, Blue Water Baltimore, Chesapeake Center for Youth Development, Friends of Gwynns Falls/Leakin Park, Friends of Herring Run Parks, Greater Baltimore Wilderness Coalition, MD Chapter American Academy of Pediatrics, Natural History Society of Maryland, Nature Art in the Park, Parks & People Foundation, Y of Central MD.

 The Greater Baltimore Children and Nature Collaborative follows these guiding principles to promote nature connections: